electron/electron/docs/api/browser-window.md

   * `userAgent` String (optional) - A user agent originating the request.
   * `extraHeaders` String (optional) - Extra headers separated by "\n"
   * `postData` ([UploadRawData](structures/upload-raw-data.md) | [UploadFile](structures/upload-file.md) | [UploadFileSystem](structures/upload-file-system.md) | [UploadBlob](structures/upload-blob.md))[] - (optional)
-  * `baseURLForDataURL` String (optional) - Base url for files to be loaded by the data url.
+  * `baseURLForDataURL` String (optional) - Base url (with trailing path separator) for files to be loaded by the data url.
 This is needed only if the specified `url` is a data url and needs to load other files.

 Same as `webContents.loadURL(url[, options])`.